7 Vet-Approved Reasons Why Your Cat’s Paws Are Peeling: Care Tips & FAQ

 Trim Claws as Needed

 Cats are great at self-grooming but they may require an occasional nail trim to keep their claws in shape.
-Overgrown claws are more common in cats with joint problems that don’t groom themselves or don’t use scratching posts as effectively.
+Overgrown claws are more common in cats with joint problems who don’t groom themselves or don’t use scratching posts as effectively.
 They have the potential to grow into the paw pad and result in injury and infection if not treated right away.

 It’s a good idea to get your cat used to regular nail trims when you first bring them home.
 If this is started during kittenhood, it can make the process much easier on both you and the cat.